Skip to Content

 • The payment timing trap: Most people don't realize that interest accrues from the moment you purchase if you're carrying any balance from the previous month.
 There's no grace period on new purchases when you have existing debt, meaning every purchase starts accumulating interest immediately.

+Yes — variable APRs tied to an index like the Prime Rate can adjust automatically without the 45-day advance notice that other rate increases require.
 Credit card companies love to promote their "low starting APR," but most credit cards have variable APRs that can increase if overall interest rates are raised by the Federal Reserve.
-What they don't clearly explain is how dramatically and quickly these rates can change.
+What they don't clearly explain is how dramatically and quickly these rates can change..

 • How variable APR really works: Variable rates are typically calculated as the Prime Rate plus a disclosed margin.
 When the Fed raises (or lowers) rates and the Prime moves, your APR usually adjusts automatically—often within one or two billing cycles.

-• Recent rate shock example: From 2022 to 2024, the Federal Reserve raised rates multiple times.
-As Prime rose, many variable APRs climbed several percentage points in parallel, increasing interest costs for revolvers.
+• Recent rate shock example: From 2022 to 2024, the Federal Reserve raised rates multiple times to manage the economy.
+This broader context of rising interest rates in a recession directly impacted consumers, as the Prime Rate rose and variable APRs climbed in parallel, significantly increasing interest costs for revolvers.

-• The notification loophole: While credit card companies must notify you of APR changes, increases tied to an index (like Prime) are exempt from the 45‑day advance‑notice rule; you’ll typically see them reflected on your statement.
+• The notification loophole: While credit card companies must notify you of APR changes, increases tied to an index (like Prime) are exempt from the 45‑day advance‑notice rule under Regulation Z; you’ll typically see them reflected on your statement.

 • Rate timing strategy: Credit cards with a variable rate can also increase if overall interest rates are raised by the Federal Reserve, which means your monthly payments can jump unexpectedly, even with a perfect payment history.